COVID-19 Information and Resources

 Try to minimize stress and disagreement

-• Fill the time together with cooking/baking, outdoor activities or a movie
+- Fill the time together with activities, such as cooking/baking, watching a movie or being outdoors

-• Avoid politics or controversial topics or be prepared to navigate these discussions by being respectful and open to all viewpoints.
-Search for common ground or redirect
+- Avoid controversial topics like politics, or be prepared to navigate these discussions.
+This entails being respectful and open to differing viewpoints

 Always Be Kind to and Take Care of Yourself

 Much of the guidance above focuses on what you can do to maintain relationships and get along with others.
 This does not mean you should do this at the expense of your own well-being.
-If a situation is too traumatic or unhealthy for you, then give yourself permission to skip altogether, or just attend the day of the holiday or for dessert.
+If a situation is too traumatic or unhealthy for you, then give yourself permission to skip altogether, or just participate for part of the festivities.

 There are many things you can do to take care of yourself leading up to and during this season.
 Maximizing your own well-being can put you in a better position to manage stress and deal with challenging people and situations.